huggingface/blog/presidio-pii-detection.md

 Presidio is an open source state-of-the-art PII detection tool that relies on detection patterns and machine learning models.

-You can see an example on this [pre-training dataset](https://huggingface.co/datasets/allenai/c4), where Presidio detects small amounts of email and sensitive PII:
+You can see an example on this [pre-training dataset](https://huggingface.co/datasets/allenai/c4), where Presidio detects small amounts of emails and sensitive PII:

 ![presidio report](assets/presidio-pii-detection/presidio_report.jpg)